THE

 Rule Five

 The Government separates National Income into the five segments.
-The two "cost segments" include wages, salaries, supplements to wages and net interest
+The "cost segments" include wages, salaries, supplements to wages and net interest

-The three "income segments" which combine as the total profits of private enterprise include Farm and Non-Farm Proprietors Income, Corporate Profits, and Rental Income.
+The "income segments" which combine as the total profits of private enterprise include Farm and Non-Farm Proprietors Income, Corporate Profits, and Rental Income.

 Rule Six